 Description

-Insulating concrete forms (ICFs) offer many benefits relative to traditional home construction materials and methods, including structural stability, comfort, energy efficiency and durability.
-This class is based on a guide that provides cost comparisons of ICF construction to standard residential wood-frame construction, a comprehensive cost analysis of the monthly costs of home ownership for wood-frame and ICF homes, and a detailed discussion regarding many of the benefits gained through the use of ICFs.
+Insulating concrete forms (ICFs) offer many benefits relative to traditional home construction materials and methods, including structural stability, comfort, energy efficiency, and durability.
+This class is based on a guide that provides cost comparisons of ICF construction to standard residential wood-frame construction, a comprehensive cost analysis of the monthly costs of homeownership for wood-frame and ICF homes, and a detailed discussion regarding many of the benefits gained through the use of ICFs.

 This continuing education course includes a multiple-choice exam at the end, to test the student’s knowledge and comprehension of the topics.
 This course is 1.5 continuing education hours.